 3. Lyon, France

 Although Lyon is one of France’s largest and most well-known cities, many tourists neglect it.
-The metropolis receives about 6 million annual visitors, one-fifth of the number who visit Paris.
+The metropolis receives far fewer visitors than Paris.

 You will rejoice in the lack of hordes as you explore what many consider to be the gastronomical capital of France.
 (Yes, more so than Paris!)
 Try saucisson dry-cured sausages, poulet de Bresse chicken and, for dessert, a tarte Lyonnaise.
 All are delectable regional delicacies.

 Make sure also to give yourself time to walk around the gorgeous Vieux Lyon, where restaurants, cafés and shops abound.